fujidaiti/smooth_sheets/migrations/migration-guide-0.11.x.md

 - `SheetAnchor` has been renamed to `SheetOffset`
 - `minPosition` and `maxPosition` have been replaced by `snapGrid` or can be controlled via `SheetOffset`

-## Final Notes

-Review your sheet implementations for:
-1. Redundant `SheetViewport` wrappers (add them for non-modal sheets, remove for modal sheets)
-2. Non-migrated `Scaffold` widgets that should be `SheetContentScaffold`
-3. Card and Material styling that should now use the `shape` property
-4. Physics and snapping configurations that should use `SheetSnapGrid`
-5. Bottom bar visibility handling
-6. Any component name changes (DraggableSheet → Sheet, NavigationSheet → PagedSheet, etc.)
-7. Any instance of SheetAnchor that should be updated to SheetOffset